LottiePrice/prompt_engineering/chatgpt_prompt_examples.md

 These were done using the chat.openai.com chat interface.
 I've also used the API via Python to access it programmatically.
 Demo of that is elsewhere.
+The API is better for batch-testing a prompt to make sure it's robust.
+(It may not be on its own.
+Multiple steps may be needed.)

 ## Data Scientist job post that's friendly to people with imposter syndrome